numba/numba/docs/source/developer/numba-runtime.rst

 signature.
 The caller is safe to call it with arbitrary number of arguments.
 Therefore, it is safe to be used inplace of the intended callee.

-Using NRT from C code
+Using the NRT from C code
 =====================

-Externally compiled C code should use the ``NRT_api_functions`` struct as the function table into the NRT API.
+Externally compiled C code should use the ``NRT_api_functions`` struct as a function table to access the NRT API.
 The struct is defined in :ghfile:`numba/runtime/nrt_external.h`.
 Users can use the utility function ``numba.extending.include_path()`` to determine the include directory for Numba provided C headers.